-Once you've moved and unpacked, most of us have accumulated so many boxes that it's a struggle just to make it to the curb for garbage pick up.
-While you're anxious to get rid of those cardboard moving boxes, there are other means of disposal other than taking them to the curb.
+Once you've moved and unpacked, you probably have so many boxes that it's a struggle to take them to the curb.
+While you're anxious to get rid of those cardboard moving boxes, other means of disposal will recycle or reuse them.

-U-haul has a great board for people on the move.
-You can search for people requesting used boxes or post your own message.
-It's a site where people can buy, sell or exchange packing supplies, including boxes.
+U-Haul has a Customer Connect board for people on the move.
+You can search for people requesting used boxes or post your message.
+It's a site where people can buy, sell, or exchange packing supplies, including boxes.

 Ask Your Neighbors

-If you moved into an apartment complex, ask the manager or rental office if they can notify the tenants that your boxes need a new home or if they can let you know if someone in the building is moving.
-You can also post flyers around your neighborhood to let people know that you have boxes you need to get rid of.
+If you moved into an apartment complex, or there is one nearby, ask the managers or rental office if they can notify the tenants that your boxes need a new home or if they can let you know if someone in the building is moving.
+You can also post flyers around your neighborhood to let people know that you have boxes available.